 She also likes Urban Decay's Naked Skin Color Correcting Fluid ($29), which, in our experience, is super easy to apply in precise and targeted strokes thanks to the doe-foot applicator.
 Each of the color correctors is infused with vitamins E and C to condition and protect the skin.
 Our favorite way to use it is to apply to a blemish or red area, blend out with a beauty sponge, and then blot a skin tone–matching concealer over top.

 Finally, she recommends this Marc Jacobs Beauty color corrector, which color-corrects redness at the same time that it brightens the complexion thanks to a swirl of green and peach.
 It achieves a neutral, radiant finish.
-Take it from Sephora customers, as it has 10,000 "loves" on the beauty retailer's website.
-It also has glowing reviews like this: "I love this.
-I have very dry and red skin, and this does the trick to correct the redness and looks so natural.
-I apply it with my fingers and put a tinted moisturizer over it, and it looks so natural and I would have never imagined my face could look like that."
+Take it from Sephora customers, as it has thousands of "loves" on the beauty retailer's website.

 This budget-friendly liquid concealer offers medium- to full-coverage, depending on how sheer you blend it (which, in all transparency, can take a little time and elbow grease).
 The result is worth it though.
 After we applied a skin-matching concealer over top of it, all redness was minimized.